This vegan apple crostata (or galette) is an easy alternative to apple pie, and is made with puff pastry, apples, pears, and a quick orange glaze.

 - 1 pear or quince (or substitute another apple), diced

-- 1 tsp turbinado sugar or white sugar
+- 1 teaspoon turbinado sugar or white sugar

-- 1 TB milk (non-dairy), optional (for a pastry wash) Non-vegan alternative: use cow milk or a beaten egg
+- 1 tablespoon milk (non-dairy), optional (for a pastry wash) Non-vegan alternative: use cow milk or a beaten egg

 - powdered sugar to serve, optional